akeneo/pim-api-docs/content/akeneo-event-platform/getting-started.md

 ::: info
 ℹ️ Note that the token has a lifespan of one hour.
 :::

 ::: info
 🛠 You can also use a custom App if you like.
 As long as you have a `client_id` alongside an `API token`, you are good to go for the next step
 :::

 ### 2. Create a Subscriber

-After authentication, you can create a subscriber.
-A subscriber defines where events should be sent.
+Once you have a valid PIM API token, you can create a subscriber.
+A subscriber can be seen as an entity where all of your subscriptions will be attached.

 ```json
 curl --request POST 'https://event.prd.sdk.akeneo.cloud/api/v1/subscriber' \